Bali Dewanganj: Culture

 Bali Dewanganj is a temple town.
-The Rautpara neighbourhood alone has five temples, but unfortunately out of these, three are in a dilapidated condition.
+The Rautpara neighbourhood alone has five temples, of which three are in a dilapidated condition.
 The Mangal Chandi temple is said to have had 13 pinnacles, and all of them have fallen.
 In the other two ruined temples one can still see one pinnacle each.
 The most important structure is the 200-years old Durga temple, maintained by the state archaeological department.
 It is a rare and unique structure, with a nava ratna superstructure placed on a Jor Bangla base.
 The Shiva kutir is another place in ruins.
 A ras mancha still has some terracotta decorations.
 The pictures in the gallery show a small selection of terracotta work in the different temples.